GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_local_development/README.md

 -- Running vcpkg install - done
 -- Configuring done
 -- Generating done
+-- Build files have been written to: .../site/howto_local_development/.build
 ```

 If you have previously built the dependencies with vcpkg the output may include